gregorio-project/gregorio-test/README.md

 # Developer Notes

-To add a new kind of test, add a find function, a test function, and an accept function to harness.sh.
+Each kind of test must have seven functions defined in `harness.sh`, prefixed by a common prefix:

+- find
+- test
+- accept
+- view\_log
+- view\_diff
+- view\_expected
+- view\_output

 Be sure to pass the prefix to the register function after declaring the new functions.

 All tests contributed must be licensed under GPLv3 with the "or later" option.